dao-duc-tung/sagemaker-ml-system/README.md

    1. **Step 1**: Build templates.
 This step runs `model/run_pipeline.yml` to do several tasks (see `model/buildspec.yml`).

-      - Create `workflow-graph.yml`: this CF stack creates the SF to prepare data, train and evaluate the model.
+      - Create `workflow-graph.yml`: this CF stack creates the SF to prepare data, train, and evaluate the model.
 See **Train stage** below.
       - Create `workflow-graph.json`: Parameters of the CF stack `workflow-graph.yml`.
       - Create `sagemaker-custom-resource.json`: Parameters of the CF stack `custom_resource/sagemaker-custom-resource.yml`.
 See **Step 2** below.
       - Create `deploy-model-dev.json`: Parameters of the CF stack `assets/deploy-model-dev.yml`.
 See **Dev deployment stage** below.